Fred Willis

-Fred Willis (born December 9, 1947) is a retired American football running back who played six seasons in the National Football League for the Cincinnati Bengals and Houston Oilers.
+Frederick F. Willis III (December 9, 1947 – July 4, 2023) was an American professional football player who was a running back for six seasons in the National Football League (NFL) for the Cincinnati Bengals and Houston Oilers.
+He played college football for the Boston College Eagles and was selected by the Bengals in the fourth round of the 1971 NFL draft.

 Early life

-Willis grew up in Natick, Massachusetts and attended Marian High School in Framingham, Massachusetts and Kimball Union Academy where he was an All-American High School and Prep School player, in 1966 Willis broke the all-time New England schoolboy scoring champion, a record that had been held since 1950 by Lorne (Tippy) Johnson of Lynn English High School.
+Willis grew up in Natick, Massachusetts, and attended Marian High School in Framingham, Massachusetts, and Kimball Union Academy where he was an All-American High School and Prep School player, in 1966 Willis broke the all-time New England schoolboy scoring champion, a record that had been held since 1950 by Lorne (Tippy) Johnson of Lynn English High School.
 He starred in football as well as in hockey, where he was a forward who led the team to an undefeated season, a league title, and the state tournament.
 He considered football and hockey scholarship offers from Michigan State University and the University of Notre Dame, but decided to attend Boston College.

 College career

 Willis played both football and hockey at Boston College, he was one of a few athletes to excel in 2 sports at an elite level.
 A halfback, he established a career rushing mark with 2,115 yards in three varsity seasons.
 He was the first Eagles' running back to surpass 1,000 yards rushing in a single season when he totaled 1,107 his senior year.
 He was voted All-America and All-East his senior season of 1970 and received the George H. "Bulger" Lowe Award (top football player in New England), and played in the postseason all-star Senior Bowl and Blue-Gray Game.
 He was also a top 6 forward for the Eagles' hockey team.

-He was inducted into the Boston College Varsity Club Athletic Hall of Fame in 1977.
+Willis was inducted into the Boston College Varsity Club Athletic Hall of Fame in 1977.